Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/extension_points/core_extensions.md

 low-level as can get.
 For higher-level extension functions that can be used in different output formats, have a look at [Base extensions](base_extensions.md) defined in `DokkaBase`.

-You can find all extensions in `CoreExtensions` class:
+You can find all core extensions in `CoreExtensions` class:
 ```kotlin
 object CoreExtensions {
     val preGenerationCheck by coreExtensionPoint<PreGenerationChecker>()